 Ken: What features do your devices have that you really like?

 Aleta: How they interact with one another.
-The 945 pulls data into a training app that my Ironman coach uses to review my workout and interact with me.
+My sportswatch pulls data into a training app that my Ironman coach uses to review my workout and interact with me.
 In addition to weekly calls, she regularly comments on my daily workouts that feed right back to my watch.
 It records a lot of data.
 We don’t use it all, but it’s there for those who want to geek out.

 There’s also the ability to download songs and have them play from your watch.
 It also has some great safety features that give my family comfort when I’m out by myself.
 I’ve only had the watch for a few months, and I’m still learning new ways to use it.